This Garden Fresh Spinach Tomato Quiche creates a fabulous way to start the day, or to make a stunning presentation for Brunch.

 - Cast Iron Skillet

-- In a one cup measuring cup, break the egg for the pie crust, and beat the egg until it's light lemon yellow.
-Add 1 Tablespoon of vinegar, stir, and then fill rest of the cup with water, and set aside.
+- In a one cup measuring cup, break the egg for the pie crust, and beat the egg until it is a light lemon yellow.
+Add one tablespoon of vinegar, stir, and then fill rest of the cup with water, and set aside.

 - Cut the shortening into the flour with a pastry blender until it resembles small pea size particles.